pocketfood/Pubterminalsettings/README.md

 and [config] is a terminator config file

 ## Little Notes
-will be making a pkg soon for AUR maybe even APT.
-Shurg.
+will be making a pkg build for AUR maybe even APT.
 Planning on making it for multiple distros so far only works for Arch...duh.
 Of course.
 For Debian the figlet text is difffernt but still the text from hostname.